 35 Miles – Whites Ferry (35) to Georgetown (Mile 0)

-Breakfast is at your leisure in the hotel.
-The buses will meet you in front of the hotel by 8:00; and your bike will be waiting for you at the aqueduct parking lot.
+Breakfast is available at the hotel starting at 6:00.
+Buses will meet us at the front side of the hotel by 8:00; and your bike will again be waiting for you at the Whites Ferry parking lot.
 We will have a rest stop at Seneca and lunch at Great Falls.
-We want to leave the Falls as a group so that we all arrive in Georgetown together.
+We encourage slower riders to eat lunch quickly and start the last leg as soon as possible so that all riders arrive in Georgetown at approximately the same time.
 We don’t want to risk anyone missing the bus.
 It has happened!
 In Georgetown, DC we will complete the journey at Mile Marker 0, and board charter buses for the return ride to San Mar.
-If you are being picked up in Georgetown you can have your friends meet you on the corner of 30th and K street (Swedish Embassy) at 2 pm beneath the Whitehurst Parkway.
+If you are NOT going back to San Mar, you can have your friends meet you on the corner of 30th and K street (Swedish Embassy) at 2 pm beneath the Whitehurst Parkway.

 Our Sponsors | Generous Partners

-Our wonderful sponsors are an imperative part of our team, giving us both the financial and logistical support we need.
-We gratefully present our 2022 sponsors below, and we commit to working throughout the year to recognize the important contributions of all current partners.
-Interested in sponsorship for the next event?
+Our wonderful sponsors are such an important part of our team, giving us both the financial and logistical support we need.
+We gratefully present our 2025 sponsors below, and we commit to working throughout the year to recognize the important contributions of all current partners.
+Interested in sponsorship for the current year’s event?
 Contact Elisa at 301-733-9067 x250 or emabina@sanmarhope.org.

 Fundraising Prizes

-This popular charity bike tour of the historic C&O Canal is an annual fundraising event for San Mar Family and Community Services.
-Registered riders raise donations of at least $525.
-Riders who surpass the minimum donations can earn quality bicycle gear/accessories from Trek Bicycles at the following levels:
+This popular charity bike tour of the historic C&O Canal is the signature annual fundraising event for San Mar Family and Community Services.
+Registered riders raise donations of at least $550.
+Very often, riders raise much more than the minimum and we are so grateful!
+Riders who raise double the minimum donation amount or more can earn quality bicycle gear/accessories from Trek Bicycles at these levels:

 Go First Class

-- If you decide to camp, your tent will be set up and waiting for you when you arrive.
+- If you camp, your tent will be set up and waiting for you each night

-- The support team will carry your luggage for you throughout the tour.
-(No tipping please!)
+- The support team will provide special handling of your luggage throughout the tour (No tipping please!)

-- A massage will be provided each evening by certified sports massage therapists
+- Priority scheduling for a free massage each evening by certified sports massage therapists

-- You will receive Golden Retriever swag designating your special VIP status.
+- And best of all — receive Golden Retriever swag designating your special VIP status!

 A “Dog Team” Production!

 Several years ago, in the heat of the Dog Days of Summer, several of the riders began calling each other by “dog” nicknames.
 It was a big joke at the time, but one that resonated with many.
-Participants determined that everyone who completed the tour would become a member of “The Dog Team”.
-Since that time, numerous individuals have smiled at the summer camp style of such a concept, only to find themselves searching for a proper nickname as they near the end of the event.
-We hope you too will feel the pride that comes with being part of the “Dog Team”.
+Participants determined that everyone who completed the tour would become a member of “The Dog Team.”
+Since then, numerous individuals have smiled at the summer-camp style of such a concept, only to find themselves searching for a proper nickname as they near the end of the event.
+We hope you too will feel the pride that comes with being part of the “Dog Team.”